 The coarse gain register is addressed by setting the three REG bits to 011.
-The DAC address bits select with which DAC channel the data transfer is to take place (see Table 10).
-The coarse gain register is a 2-bit register and allows the user to select the output range of each DAC, as shown in Table 14 and Table 15.
+The DAC address bits select the DAC channel with which the data transfer takes place (see Table 10).
+The coarse gain register is a 2-bit register that allows the user to select the output range of each DAC, as shown in Table 15.

 Table 14.
-Programming the Coarse Gain Register Bit Map
+Programming the Coarse Gain Register

-REG2 REG1 REG0 A2 A1 A0 DB15: DB2 DB1 DB0 0 1 1 DAC addres S Don't care CG1 CG0
+REG2 REG1 REG0 A2 A1 A0 DB15 to DB2 DB1 DB0 0 1 1 [DAC address Don't care CG1 CG0